The Bankrate promise

-Rolling over a 401(k) with a high expense ratio into a fee-free individual retirement account (IRA) could save you a substantial amount of money.
-According to the Department of Labor a 1 percent increase in fees could reduce your retirement account balance by 28 percent.
+Rolling over a 401(k) with high-fee investments into an individual retirement account (IRA) with lower-cost investment options or to your current employer’s 401(k) plan could save you big.
+According to the Department of Labor, just a 1 percent increase in fees could reduce your retirement account balance by 28 percent.

 How to roll over your 401(k)

 Follow these five steps to get started on your 401(k) rollover:

 - Decide what kind of account you want

 - Decide where you want the money to go

 - Open your account and find out how to conduct a rollover